Scias/plasma-advancedreboot/README.md

 - [X] Ability to tweak visibility of every entry
 - [X] Ability to just set the flag without rebooting immediately
 - [X] Better error detection and reporting (0.45)
-- [ ] Ask for root to get the initial entry list for the distros that hide the ESP by default (0.5)
+- [X] Ask for root to get the initial entry list for the distros that hide the ESP by default (0.5)
 - [ ] Show detailed entry info/metadata (0.6)
 - [ ] Show which entry is currently the active one (0.6x)
 - [ ] Show which entry has been set for next boot (0.6x)
 - [ ] Allow customisation of entry names, logos and order (0.7)

-## Translations
+## FAQ

-- [X] French
-- [X] Dutch (by Heimen Stoffels)

-If you wish to contribute your own translation, a template.pot file is available in the translate folder.
+- Why not support GRUB-EFI or rEFInd?

+Unlike sdboot, they do not offer easy, non-hacky ways for unpriviledged users to set the next entry to boot, nor a command or API to get a clean boot entries list to begin with.

+- Why not support efibootmgr?

+efibootmgr only lists or manages the EFI boot manager entries, which is far to be exhaustive as by default only the top level bootloaders (such as grub) may register there as opposed to individual distribution entries.
+It also doesn't show any detailed name or metadata, on top of the same issues also shared by GRUB and rEFInd.

 ## License